 -A year of strawberries-

-We strive to make our customers happy.
+We strive to bring joy to our customers.

 Strawberry Year Chart